mrymsadeghi/AMBIA/mb_gui/models/readme.txt

-Please contact one of the following to receive the model files: "the.maryam.sadeghi@gmail.com" or "amir.bakhtiary@ut.ac.ir"
+Please contact the following to receive the model files:  "amir.bakhtiary@ut.ac.ir"